Generation of polarized spin-triplet Cooper pairings by magnetic barriers in superconducting junctions: Results

 \section{Results}

-In this section, we discuss the LDOS [Eq.~\eqref{eq:LDOS}], the anomalous Green functions [Eqs.~\eqref{eq:F_t} and \eqref{eq:F_s}], and $\bar{\mathbf{Q}}_{j_x}(i\omega_n)$ [Eq.~\eqref{eq:def_q}].
-The results for SC/FR/DN junction are shown in Sec.~\ref{sec:result_SC_FR_DN}, and those for SC/NCF/DN junction are shown in Sec.~\ref{sec:result_SC_NC_DN}.
-In both junctions, we obtained the equal spin-triplet Cooper pair amplitude in the DN\@ due to spin-flip scattering of Cooper pairs in the FR or the NCF regions.
+In this section, we discuss the LDOS [Eq.~\eqref{eq:LDOS}], the anomalous Green's functions [Eqs.~\eqref{eq:F_t} and \eqref{eq:F_s}], and $\bar{\mathbf{Q}}_{j_x}(i\omega_n)$ [Eq.~\eqref{eq:bar_q}].
+The results for the SC/FR/DN junction are shown in Sec.~\ref{sec:result_SC_FR_DN}, and those for the SC/NCF/DN junction are shown in Sec.~\ref{sec:result_SC_NC_DN}.
+In both junctions, we obtained the polarized spin-triplet Cooper pair amplitude in the DN due to coherent spin rotation of Cooper pairs in the FR or NCF region.